okm-exe/stage3grid/README.md

-# Projeto Stage 03 Grid
+# Project Stage 03 Grid

 ## 🚀 Technologies
 This project was developed using the following technologies: